minio/docs/source/reference/deprecated/mc-ilm-add.rst

    For versioned buckets, the expiry rule applies only to the *current* object version.
    Use the :mc-cmd:`~mc ilm add --noncurrent-expire-days` option to apply expiration behavior to noncurrent object versions.

-   MinIO uses a scanner process to check objects against all configured lifecycle management rules.
+   MinIO uses a :ref:`scanner process <minio-concepts-scanner>` to check objects against all configured lifecycle management rules.
    Slow scanning due to high IO workloads or limited system resources may delay application of lifecycle management rules.
    See :ref:`minio-lifecycle-management-scanner` for more information.